dhrptl1612/Poll-App/README.md

 - Verify that `CORS_ORIGINS` in backend/.env includes your frontend URL
 - Check browser console for CORS errors

+#### 404 Not Found on Shareable Links
+- Ensure the `vercel.json` file exists in the frontend directory with the correct configuration for client-side routing
+- After making changes to the configuration, redeploy the frontend application
+- Check that the route matches exactly what's defined in your React Router setup

 #### Real-time updates not working
 - Check browser console for SSE connection errors
-- Verify that your hosting provider supports Server-Sent Events
+- Verify that your hosting provider supports Server-Sent Events (Render.com does support this)
 - Check that the backend server doesn't terminate long-running connections
 - Make sure the API URLs are properly formed with the correct base URL

 #### Database connection issues
 - Verify that the backend has write permissions in its deployment environment
 - Consider using an external database service instead of SQLite for production

-## Development Workflow

-1. Create feature branches from `main`
-2. Make changes and test locally
-3. Submit pull requests for review
-4. Merge approved PRs to `main`

 ## License